LikeTheSalad/aaper/README.md

 ### Overriding permission's status query and request launch

-There are two methods in every `RequestStrategy` that provide the tools to both query if a permission is granted and also to launch a set of permissions' request, those methods are `getPermissionStatusProvider`, which provides an instance of `PermissionStatusProvider`, and `getRequestLauncher`, which provides an instance of `RequestLauncher`.
+There are two methods in every `RequestStrategy` that provide the tools to both, querying if a permission is granted, and also to launch a set of permissions' request.
+Those methods are `getPermissionStatusProvider`, which provides an instance of `PermissionStatusProvider`, and `getRequestLauncher`, which provides an instance of `RequestLauncher`.
 More info on these classes in the javadoc: https://javadoc.io/doc/com.likethesalad.android/aaper-api.

-For the `PermissionStatusProvider` class, the defaults for both `Activity` and `Fragment` is to use `androidx.core.content.ContextCompat.checkSelfPermission`, and for the `RequestLauncher` one, the Activity's implementation makes use of `ActivityCompat.requestPermissions`, whereas for Fragment's implementation, the `requestPermissions` method is called straight from the host Fragment itself.
+For the `PermissionStatusProvider` class, the default behavior for both `Activity` and `Fragment` is to use `androidx.core.content.ContextCompat.checkSelfPermission`, and for the `RequestLauncher` one, the Activity's implementation makes use of `ActivityCompat.requestPermissions`, whereas for Fragment's implementation, the `requestPermissions` method is called straight from the host Fragment itself.